Post-secondary Pathways

 • Many skilled tradespeople own their own businesses.

-• Transferable skills and knowledge.
+• Apprentices learn ransferable skills and knowledge.

-• Graduate without student debt.
+• Apprentices often become certified without incurring student debt.

 For additional information